apache/daffodil-vscode/readme.md

-# VS Code Mock Debug
+# VS Code Daffodil Debug

 This is a starter sample for developing VS Code debug adapters.

-**Mock Debug** simulates a debug adapter for Visual Studio Code.
+**Daffodil Debug** simulates a debug adapter for Visual Studio Code.
 It supports *step*, *continue*, *breakpoints*, *exceptions*, and *variable access* but it is not connected to any real debugger.